 Much later, it was get-to-know-you time at my first-ever meeting with Trifacta, a Paxata rival.
 CEO Adam Wilson and the officially no-title marketing chief Michael Hiskey told me about “data wrangling,” the cost and security advantages of all-on-premises data, the advantages of sampling versus the all-data approach.
 One more thing: “It’s all about Hadoop”; Trifacta requires it.
 Thirty customers have signed on.

 You may not know yet what active learning can do for you, but let me tell you something right now: It’s coming to an analytics tool near you if it’s not there already.
 Read all about active learning — essentially, a human layer over machine learning that dramatically improves accuracy — in a new O’Reilly Media report that showed up in the O’Reilly booth.
-I wrote it, and it was edited by Shannon Cutt and Ben Lorica.
+Download it here.

 Two new sources